Ancient Dreams in a Modern Land: Songs

-The album opens with its title track, a pop rock, disco, and electropop song with a glam rock style beat.
+Ancient Dreams in a Modern Land opens with its title track—a pop rock, disco, and electropop song with a glam rock style beat.
 It is backed by drums and a "cinematic guitar riff".
-Danielle Chelosky, a writer for Stereogum, compared it to Britney Spears' 2008 single "Womanizer".
-According to Tristan Kinnett from Mxdwn, the song's lyrics find Marina envisioning "the possibility of leaving her Earthly form behind her".
+Danielle Chelosky, a writer for Stereogum, compared it to Britney Spears's 2008 single "Womanizer".
+According to Tristan Kinnett from MXDWN, the song's lyrics find Marina envisioning "the possibility of leaving her Earthly form behind her".
 She sings the refrain ("I am not my body, not my mind or my brain / Not my thoughts or feelings, I am not my DNA") in a high-pitched vibrato.
-"Venus Fly Trap" is a funk-influenced pop song.
-The chorus consists of Marina asking: "Why be a wallflower when you can be a Venus fly trap?"
+"Venus Fly Trap" is a funk-influenced pop song, whose chorus consists of Marina asking: "Why be a wallflower when you can be a Venus fly trap?"
 Other lyrics in the song are "unexpectedly" personal, particularly "I know that money ain't important, and it don't mean you're the best / But I earned it all myself, and I'm a millionairess", according to Levine.

-The following track and lead single, "Man's World", was described as a dreamy and melodic alternative pop anthem.
+The following track, "Man's World", is a dreamy and melodic alternative pop anthem.
 Backed by a piano performance from Marina, she criticises the behaviour of men towards women and minorities.
 Some lyrics reference former actress Marilyn Monroe or controversial subject matters, such as Hassanal Bolkiah, the current Sultan of Brunei.
 Marina criticises Bolkiah and name-drops the Beverly Hills Hotel, which he owns, where she references "a sheik who killed thousands of gay men" and concludes "I guess that's why he bought the campest hotel in LA then".
 Derrick Rossignol from Uproxx said that the song's chorus ("Mother Nature's dying, nobody's keeping score / I don't want to live in a man's world anymore") confirms that "Marina put her money where her mouth is", in regards to her decision to work with female musicians on her fifth album.